Edurata/edurata.github.io/pages/registry/definitions/index.md

 ## General information

-Workflows and function definitions contain [meta information](configs#interfacesconfigmd) like name, description, title, which are mainly informative for the user and not relevant for deployment.
+Workflows and function definitions contain [meta information](configs#interfacesconfigmd) like name, description, title, which are partly informative for the user and partly used for the platform to identify the definition.

 ## Additional information